Top

 Does boostDM support feature explanations?

-Have you validated boostDM against experimental datasets?
+Did you compare boostDM against experimental datasets?

 How do I cite boostDM?